mesopelagique/Tricho/README.md

 A router allow you define entry points to respond to HTTP requests.

-Typically you provide the URL path, the HTTP method and the code to execute.
+Typically you provide the URL path, the HTTP method and the code to execute when matching.

 ### Create the rooter and add "route(s)"